Phovos/MSC/README.md

     Singularity as Continuous State Transformation
     The singularity is not a moment of technological convergence but an ongoing process of state transformation, where observation itself is an active part of the negotiation.

-## TODO: connect the Hinkensian complete and Turing Complete
 ## CAP Theorem vs Gödelian Logic in Hilbert Space

 - [[CAP]]: {Consistency, Availability, Partition Tolerance}